anz-bank/sysl/docs/environment_guide.md

 ---------------------
 If you are behind an NTLM proxy, you might need to setup `cntlm` to work effectively from your command line.
 Your specific environment and OS will determine this setup.

-In case of SSL certificate interception you might need to add `--trusted-host pypi.python.org` to your pip commands or setup a global `pip.conf` file (see [official docs](https://pip.pypa.io/en/stable/user_guide/#config-file) or [Stackoverflow](https://stackoverflow.com/a/46410817)).
+In case of SSL certificate interception you might need to add following to your pip commands.

+    --trusted-host files.pythonhosted.org --trusted-host pypi.org --trusted-host pypi.python.org

+Alternatively, you can setup a global `pip.conf` file (see [official docs](https://pip.pypa.io/en/stable/user_guide/#config-file) or [Stackoverflow](https://stackoverflow.com/a/46410817)).

 Gradle setup in corporate environment